Outvoices

 These sauces go on any type of meat such as goat, beef, pork, and chicken.
 And I’m not even including sausages!
 Every region will have its favorite sauces that go with a particular cut of meat.
 Some say vinegar sauces only go with pork, and mayonnaise sauces go best with chicken and pork chops.

-Believe it or not, Sweet Baby Ray’s Barbecue Sauce has dominated the BBQ sauce industry for years.
+Believe it or not, Sweet Baby Ray’s Barbecue Sauce has dominated the barbecue sauce industry for years.
 It’s a Kansas City-style sauce and is our go-to.
 If you are looking for something to go over that grilled chicken (or fried chicken for that matter) try an Alabama White Sauce.
 Try the Carolina Gold Sauce on some pork ribs or pork chops.
-If you are going the pulled pork route, you definitely want to give the North Carolina Vinegar BBQ sauce a shot.
+If you are going the pulled pork route, you definitely want to give the North Carolina Vinegar barbecue sauce a shot.
 It cuts through the richness of the pork.
 All these sauces are so easy to make and literally take minutes.
 The ingredients are probably already in your pantry.

-One of my favorite things to grill is Carne Asada using flank steak or a skirt steak.
+One of my favorite things to grill is carne asada using flank steak or a skirt steak.
 You marinate it for a few hours, throw it on the grill and cook it to a perfect medium rare with a nice little char on the outside of it.
 I’ve put together an easy recipe for you to try.

 The flank steak is going to be accompanied by an Argentinian-style Chimichurri sauce made with herbs, spices, oil, and vinegar.
 Flank steak is a tougher piece of meat so it’s important to tenderize it with a marinade.
 This will help soften the meat when cooked.
 Chimichurri is great because you can use it as a marinade, as a basting ingredient, and also as a condiment.
 This recipe focuses on Chimichurri as a condiment.

 Technically, this is a grilled dish, not barbecued.
-The difference is BBQ is usually low and slow using smoke or indirect heat.
+The difference is barbecue is usually low and slow using smoke or indirect heat.
 Grilling is using direct heat, or an open flame to cook the food and controlling the intensity of the heat.

 This grilled flank steak with chimichurri sauce is packed full of flavor and spice and it never disappoints.
 Pair it with a great bold red wine or a nice full-bodied beer and you can’t go wrong.
 Now grab that grill and get it ready!